akka/akka-projection/docs/src/main/paradox/getting-started/running.md

 We won't go into any further detail about how this app functions because it falls outside the scope of Akka Projections.
 To learn more about the writing events with [Akka Persistence see the Akka documentation](https://doc.akka.io/docs/akka/current/typed/index-persistence.html).

-Add the Akka Cluster Sharding Typed library to your project:
+Add the Akka Cluster Sharding library to your project:

 @@dependency [sbt,Maven,Gradle] {
-group=com.lightbend.akka
+group=com.typesafe.akka
 artifact=akka-cluster-sharding-typed_$scala.binary.version$
 version=$project.version$
 }